-- Rain Country (Ame no Kuni), protected by the ninja of Amegakure (Village of the Hidden Rain) — A small, insular country with terrible weather and an extremely paranoid population.
+- Rain Country (Ame no Kuni), protected by the ninja of Amegakure no Sato (Village of the Hidden Rain, also known as Ame) — A small, insular country with terrible weather and an extremely paranoid population.
 Because it shares borders with Fire Country, Earth Country, and Wind Country, it has often served as a battleground in wars between the greater ninja forces.
 As a consequence its borders are highly defended, and visitors are subject to near-constant surveillance.

 - River Country (Kawa no Kuni) — a forested country between Fire and Wind Countries, with many canyons carved by its namesake rivers.
 It has no ninja village, and its citizens generally hire shinobi from Konoha or Suna.

 - Tea Country (Cha no Kuni) — a mountainous peninsular country to the southwest of Fire Country.
 Famous for the tea grown there, it has no ninja village and generally hires ninja from Konoha.